antonilo/vision_locomotion/README.md

 #### Train a vision predictor

 We provide a pre-trained vision module, but the beauty of cross-modal supervision is that you can continuously train a model on the data that your robot collects.
 We added a small dummy dataset in the "data" folder.
-However, you should use the data collected from your robot (see section TODO for seeing how to do so) for training.
+However, you should use the data collected from your robot (see [this section](https://github.com/antonilo/vision_locomotion#collecting-data-with-the-blind-policy) for seeing how to do so) for training.
 You can either start from scratch or finetune the model we provide.

 Please edit the file [train\_config.yaml](./visual_locomotion/learning/config/train_config.yaml) for adapting configs to your case.
 Configs name should be self-explanatory.